 - Chuck Brown Memorial Park, honoring the local musician; - Metro Memorial Park, in memory of nine people who lost their lives in the 2005 crash on Metro's Red Line; - Carter G. Woodson Memorial, recognizing the early African American historian; - Marion Barry, Jr. Statue, dedicated to the long-time Mayor of the District of Columbia; and, - Abraham Lincoln, recognizing the signing of the Emancipation Proclamation.

-Recent legislation signed by the Mayor established a study being conduced by the University of the District of Columbia to recommend commemorative works, "to honor remarkable native Washingtonians who left positive indelible marks on American culture or history."
+Recent legislation signed by the Mayor established a study being conduced by the University of the District of Columbia to recommend commemorative works subject that is posted here: